 - 1. J. C. Bermudez Doral SHS The upgrading of the athletic fields will be completed by November 10, 2022.
 The subsequent phases includes the phased construction of a new gymnasium, PE support spaces, and a 616-student station classroom addition.
 This project will start the design phase in January 2023 and be totally completed by 2026. - 2.
 Dr. Toni Bilbao Preparatory Academy - The 6-8 Component is completed and will be opened by August 17, 2022. - 3.
-Andrea Castillo Preparatory Academy- The middle school component (6-8 grade addition) is in the planning phase (no dates available yet) and will add 454 additional student stations. - 4.
-John I. Smith K-8- the 176-student station classroom addition is in the design phase with construction projected to be completed by August 17, 2024.
+Andrea Castillo Preparatory Academy- The middle school component (6-8 grade addition) is at the end of planning phase and will add 158additional student stations. - 4.
+John I. Smith K-8- the 176-student station classroom addition is in construction and expected to be completed by summer of 2024.